trustoverip/tswg-tsp-specification/spec/spec.md

 ### TSP Message Examples

-Applications can use TSP messages, as defined above, in any way they want.
+Applications can utilize TSP messages as defined above in any way they choose.
 In this section, we discuss two common scenarios that may be particularly useful.
-In the first case, all user data is in the confidential data fields and TSP assures both authenticity and condientiality.
-In the second case, all user data is in the non-confidential data fields.
+In the first scenario, all user data is in the confidential data fields in a manner in which TSP can assure both authenticity and condientiality of the message.
+In the second case, all data is contained in the non-confidential data fields.

 #### Authentic and Confidential (AAC) Messages